UPDATED JULY 1, 2025

 Choose a clear and legible typeface

 First thing’s first.
-When you’re writing for the web, you need to choose a typeface that’s clear and easy to read.
+When you’re writing for the web, you need to choose a typeface that’s clear and easy to read on a website.

 Fancy scripts, cartoonish lettering and novelty typefaces might seem appealing or a good fit for the theme of your business.
-But if they’re difficult to read, your visitors won’t thank you.
+But if they’re difficult to read, your visitors won’t read them.

-The easiest typefaces to read on a screen are clean, simple and sans-serif with letters that are easy to distinguish.
+The easiest typeface to read on a screen is a clean, simple, sans-serif with letters that are easy to distinguish — even at a smaller size.

 Get the sizing right